iNandezR/PTTW/README.md

 ## Windows Tools
 Section for listing and explaining tools that work with Windows

+### Usefule Windows commands (CMD)

+#### CMDKEY
+This command can list credentials that are saved on the system.
+This makes it very easy to escelate privileges on a compromised system.

 ## Kali Tools
 Section for listing and explaining tools that work with Kali